ThePracticalMinimum/jekyll-thepracticalminimum-theme/README.md

 # jekyll-thepracticalminimum-theme
-Jekyll theme for official The Practical Minimum website
+Jekyll theme for the official The Practical Minimum website